odemolliens/react-native-logging-tools/README.md

  - Send logs to multiple services in one time
  - Send crash/error reports to multiple services in one time
  - Register a global error handler which will capture fatal JS exceptions and send a report to your crash reporter libraries
+ - Can be plugged to Flipper to display all events sent to different service.

 and all this, as easily as possible